 Although high-rise social housing build has largely ceased in recent times, the popularity of high-rise apartments has continued to grow, and these large living accommodation units fill the skyline of most major cities in the UK.

-But maintenance of the blocks can be complicated and expensive.
-Measures installed during the build, for example windows and doors, are extremely costly to replace due to the need to account for expensive scaffolding or mast climber costs.
+Window repairs and window maintenance in High Rise blocks can be complicated and expensive.
+Products installed during the original build, such as windows and doors, are extremely costly to replace due to the need to account for expensive scaffolding or mast climbers.

 The challenges for residents living in high rise accommodation are far greater than in any other type of housing.

 - Due to greater wind pressure on high-rise buildings, it is essential that all doors and windows are regularly maintained with regular lubrication and adjustment to stay within manufacturers tolerances,; most warranties will require this regular maintenance.
 Small gaps in window compression can create a large draught for a resident in a high-rise property.

 - Many residents of high-rise properties are unable to carry out this basic maintenance, so building owners may instead consider an annual service of windows as the best approach.